Skip to main content

 cp .env.example .env

-Edit the .env file and set these required variables:
+Edit the .env file and set these required variables at minimum:

 VariableDescriptionDefault